garrandall/popular-music-data/tracks/what-s-a-guy-gotta-do-joe-nichols.md

 Had an old man tell me, "Boy if you were smart
 You'd hit the produce isle at the Super Walmart"
-So i bumped into a pretty girl's shopping cart
+So I bumped into a pretty girl's shopping cart
-But all i did was break her eggs and bruise her artichoke hearts
+But all I did was break her eggs and bruise her artichoke hearts

 what's a guy gotta do to get a girl in this town
 Don't wanna be alone when the sun goes down